Squishmallows: Collaborations

 Since the company’s partnership, Squishmallows has collaborated with many other brands, further expanding its position in the market.
 Some notable collaborations include Squishmallows x Hello Kitty, announced on Jazwares’ official website in April 2021, and Squishmallows x Pokémon, which debuted at the 2022 San Diego Comic-Con where guests could view the upcoming launch of Squishmallows characters.
-Other brands and franchises that Squishmallows have collaborated with include Disney, Star Wars, Marvel Comics, Harry Potter, The Wizard of Oz, SpongeBob SquarePants, The Muppets, Sonic the Hedgehog, Peanuts, Five Nights at Freddy's, The Lord of the Rings, Wicked, Stranger Things, Elf, Peppa Pig, Cocomelon, Paw Patrol and Bluey.
+Other brands and franchises that Squishmallows have collaborated with include Disney, Star Wars, Marvel Comics, Harry Potter, The Wizard of Oz, SpongeBob SquarePants, The Muppets, Sonic the Hedgehog, Peanuts, Care Bears, Five Nights at Freddy's, The Lord of the Rings, Wicked, Stranger Things, Elf, The Grinch, Wednesday, KPop Demon Hunters, Peppa Pig, Ryan's World, Cocomelon, Paw Patrol and Bluey.

 The company has also collaborated with Monopoly and created a Monopoly board game involving purchasing Squishmallows instead of properties.
 The game also includes a special version of Cam the Cat which is exclusive to this game.

 In December 2023, McDonald’s announced Squishmallows x McDonald’s.
 This collaboration presented 12 Squishmallows toys as collectible Happy Meal toys, including a special-edition Grimace design.

-The most recent collaboration as of March 2024 is Squishmallows x PUMA, which released a select few Squishmallows characters as sneaker and apparel designs available to consumers at retail stores and on the PUMA website.
+In March 2024 is Squishmallows x PUMA, which released a select few Squishmallows characters as sneaker and apparel designs available to consumers at retail stores and on the PUMA website.

+The most recent squishmellows collaborations as of September 2026 is with Disney/Pixar's Toy Story 5, featuring plush toys of characters Forky, Buzz Lightyear, and Zurg, as well as a Valentines day themed Sanrio set including Kuromi and My Melody.

+Also, in 2026, Squishmellows x Mcdonalds returned to release a set of FIFA world cup 2026 Squishmellow Happy Meal toys.